 Back to Top

 In regions where the outbreak has not yet been fully contained, it is possible that reopening will cause a second wave of infections if states fail to maintain sufficient social distancing.
-We assume that regions that have reopened will take actions to reduce transmission, such as increased contact tracing, mandatory mask wearing, improved treatments, capacity limits, etc. As a result, we cap the post-reopening R_t value to be under 1.3.
-Over time, the aforementioned actions will also lead to a fall in the transmission rate.
+We assume that regions that have reopened will take actions to reduce transmission, such as increased contact tracing, mandatory mask wearing, improved treatments, capacity limits, etc. Over time, the aforementioned actions, as well as the natural progression of the virus, will lead to a reduction in the transmission rate.

 As of June 1, our model no longer assumes a second lockdown.